Working as an International Student

 *Remember, off-campus employment without permission from IPO and immigration authorities is illegal.
 See an IPO advisor for further information.*

 Current international students may be eligible to participate in Curricular Practical Training (CPT) for a paid internship.
-To qualify, students must have been enrolled at the College for nine months, maintained lawful status and be a degree seeking student.
+To qualify, students must have been enrolled at the College for one full academic year, maintained lawful status and be a degree seeking student.
 The internship must be integral to the students program of study.
-Students must comply with all Oxy internship requirements of the College; the Career Development Center will have more information.
-Paid internships may be available during the summer.
+Students must comply with all Oxy internship requirements of the College; the Hameetman Career Center manages internships for the College.
+Paid internships may be available during the summer or during the acadmic year.
+You may engage in CPT part-time while classes are in session or full-time during vacation periods.
+CPT is job-specific - you may be approved for a specific job with a specific company.
+One full year of CPT renders you ineligible for post-completion Optional Practical Training after graduation.
 Please make an appointment with a DSO.

 CPT is approved by a Designated School Official in the IPO.
 Find instructions on applying for CPT here.